Doctor of Nursing Practice (DNP)

-The post-Master’s DNP curriculum is designed to admit Master’s prepared certified APRNs in the following clinical specialties: nurse anesthetist, nurse practitioner, nurse midwife, clinical nurse specialist, and MSN prepared nures in specialty areas such as nurse administration, executive leadership and nursing informatics.
-The DNP program curriculum is based upon the AACN (2006) Essentials of Doctoral Education and also ensures achievement of the DNP competencies established by the National Organization of Nurse Practitioner Faculty and the American Association of Nurse Anesthetists.
+The post-Master’s DNP curriculum is designed to admit Master’s prepared certified APRNs in the following clinical specialties: nurse anesthetist, nurse practitioner, nurse midwife, clinical nurse specialist, and MSN prepared nurses in specialty areas such as nurse administration, executive leadership and nursing informatics.
+The DNP program curriculum is based upon the AACN (2006) Essentials of Doctoral Education.

 The program is offered as a hybrid model, with a blend of online and face to face meetings.
 Classes are held on the same day of the week and scheduled in the late afternoon/early evening.
-For the majority of the courses, face to face meetings alternate with online weeks.
 We have an online virtual classroom that also supports student participation from remote locations.

 The Baccalaureate degree in nursing is approved by the Michigan Board of Nursing.